johnwargo/johnwargo-static-11ty/src/posts/2023/end-of-the-year-2023.md

 This was a big year for this site:

-* I published 67 posts, the second most I published here in 14 years.
+* I published 67 posts (the second most posts I published here in 14 years).
 * Last year I only published 5 posts.
 * The previous 5 years I published 50 posts combined.